Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The Review and Appeal Regulation (AR199/2016) prescribes the processes for reviews and appeals, enables assessing and recovering appeal costs, and establishes the rules for appointing the Appeal Tribunal members.

-Copies of all provincial legislation and regulations can be viewed and / or purchased from the Alberta Queen's Printer.
+Copies of all provincial legislation and regulations can be viewed and / or purchased from the Alberta King's Printer.

 Farm Products Agencies Act (Canada) creates the Farm Products Council of Canada.
 It also provides the legal foundation for national marketing agencies.
 In 1993, Parliament amended the Act to allow the creation of national promotion and research agencies, and renamed the legislation the Farm Products Agencies Act.